-How much should a salesperson should be paid in total?
+How much should a salesperson be paid in total?
 What should be the total compensation structure including base salary and potential incentive payouts?
-The organization’s compensation philosophy in general has large bearing on this element.
-Defining the TTC depends on how much the organization weights compensation as part of it’s value proposition to its employees.
-It is also important to review industry TTC benchmarks for competitiveness and clearly define organization’s desired market position.
-This will help ensure that organization is able to attract and retain right type of people.
+The organization’s compensation philosophy, in general, has a large bearing on this element.
+Defining the TTC depends on how much the organization weights compensation as part of its value proposition to its employees.
+It is also important to review industry TTC benchmarks for competitiveness and clearly define the organization’s desired market position.
+This will help ensure that organization is able to attract and retain the right type of people.

 All the above attributes play a significant role in the overall success of an IC plan.
 The qualitative impact of an ineffectively designed plan is well recognized but companies fail to take into account the financial implications (of increased attrition rate, lower morale, lost selling opportunity due to higher shadow accounting and dispute resolution time, higher administration cost) of poorly designed incentive plans and don’t put enough emphasis into balancing the inherent counteracting pressures in the guiding principles.

 In-house Development Vs Outsourcing: Overview of Pros and Cons